sspaink/sspaink.github.io/content/posts/adding-opa-function.md

 ![gopher viking](/adding-opa-function/viking-gopher.png "Viking")

 I've been using the tool [Open Policy Agent](https://github.com/open-policy-agent/opa) at work.
 Everyone refers to the project using the acronym OPA.
 I'm Dutch, and opa means grandpa.
 It's a bit funny to hear it in sentences like "have we deployed the latest version of opa".
-Evidently it is also a [common expression in the mediterranean](opa)?
+Evidently it is also a [common expression in the mediterranean](https://en.wikipedia.org/wiki/Opa_(expression))?
 The more you know 🌈

 I was able to make a contribution to OPA.
 I added [a new built-in function to the project](https://github.com/open-policy-agent/opa/pull/6187).
 I had a positive experience  contributing, the documentation was great and the maintainers were friendly and quick to respond.
 The new built-in function I added, [numbers.range_step](https://www.openpolicyagent.org/docs/latest/policy-reference/#builtin-numbers-numbersrange_step), even got released already in [v0.56.0](https://github.com/open-policy-agent/opa/releases/tag/v0.56.0):smile:.